feestje/feest.je-API-Documentation/parts/OAuth.md

 	http://api.feest.je/oauthspul/?parameters

-We will check here if the user is allready logged in by using cookies that are stored on the users computer.
+We will check here if the user is already logged in by using cookies that are stored on the users computer.
 Now, if the user was not logged in yet, we will show the user the following screen:

 	inlogschermhier